Aphelocoma: Description

-Aphelocoma jays are slightly larger than the Blue Jay and differ in having a longer tail, slightly shorter, more rounded wings, and no crest on the head.
+Aphelocoma jays are slightly larger than the blue jay and differ in having a longer tail, slightly shorter, more rounded wings, and no crest on the head.
 The top of the head, nape, and sides of the head are a rich deep blue.
 Some species have a white stripe above the eye and dark ear coverts.
-The breast is also white or grey-white and the back is a grey-brown contrasting with the bright blue tail and wings in most species.
-One species, the Unicolored Jay, is blue all over, superficially similar to the Pinyon Jay from much further north.
+The breast is also white or gray-white and the back is a gray-brown contrasting with the bright blue tail and wings in most species.
+One species, the unicolored jay, is blue all over, superficially similar to the pinyon jay from much further north.
 The bill, legs, and feet are black.